simphotonics/identical_items_list/README.md

 ## Use Case

-Consider a function that returns a (potentially very long) list which for a certain case contains identical entries.
-In such a case, it might be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] instead of creating and returning a standard [`List`][List] object:
+Consider a function that returns a (potentially very long) list.
+If the list contains identical entries for a certain case, it might be more efficient to return an [`IdenticalItemsList`][IdenticalItemsList] instead of creating and returning a standard [`List`][List] object: